kartikk221/hyper-express/docs/Migration-v7.md

 `Response.header()` continues to append by default.
 Pass `true` as its `overwrite` argument to replace existing values.
 Header lookup is case-insensitive and compatibility helpers are chainable.

 `html()`, `json()`, and `jsonp()` now emit UTF-8 charsets. `send()` remains content-type-neutral.
-HyperExpress does not synthesize ETags or Express policy headers; uWebSockets.js owns content length, date, and connection handling.
+HyperExpress does not synthesize ETags or Express policy headers; uWebSockets.js ordinarily owns content length, date, and connection handling.
+SSE preserves the v6 `Connection: keep-alive` and `X-Accel-Buffering: no` headers.
 JSONP callback names and attachment filenames are sanitized, and `jsonp()` falls back to JSON when no callback is available.

 `Response.begin_write()` exposes the native `beginWrite()` operation.
 In pinned uWebSockets.js v20.69.0, following it with the ordinary body-write path inserts an extra CRLF that some HTTP clients reject.
 Treat it as a direct upstream primitive and do not combine it with `write()`, `stream()`, or `send()` until upstream resolves that behavior.

+Ordinary `readable.pipe(response)` remains supported.
+It now explicitly bridges Node and uWebSockets.js backpressure, routes source errors through the scoped error handler, and destroys an active source when the response aborts.

 ## Request bodies, multipart, and files

 Fixed-length, empty, and transfer-encoded request bodies now use one eagerly bound native receiver.
-Parser promises and falsey results are cached, limits settle every parser exactly once, and completed requests no longer attempt a native resume.
+Concurrent calls to each body helper share its in-flight promise; after success, later calls resolve from the parsed value cache, including falsey values.
+Different helpers can continue reading the same retained body.
+Limits settle every parser exactly once, and completed requests no longer attempt a native resume.

 Multipart handlers are serialized and may return any thenable.
 HyperExpress waits for all field/file handlers, drains unconsumed files, and propagates source, Busboy, and handler errors once. `MultipartField.write()` now handles source and destination failures through pipeline semantics.